Theme

 Luna

-Moon — the most popular cat name in many US cities
+Moon — also the most popular cat name in many US cities

 Lyra